 We’ve covered the commoditization of the emergency notification system (ENS) market and why you should consider international privacy regulations in your decision.
 Today, we’ll look at a feature set that seems like an obvious part of any ENS solution: mobile apps.

 These days, it often feels as if every business advertises their mobile app – even those where the actual use case is questionable.
 But some apps just make sense.
 Imagine traveling without airline apps, a world without mobile banking, or being unable to access your basic business systems on your device (many of us, of course, can imagine that world since we lived in it – but that doesn’t mean that we want to go back!)
 Mobile access to your ENS goes in this must-have category.
 In an unplanned business disruption or emergency, you will likely need immediate, on-the-go access more than ever.

-The Availability and Quality of ENS Mobile Apps Vary Widely
+The Availability and Quality of Emergency Notification Apps Vary Widely

-After establishing that the ENS vendor does indeed offer a mobile app, ask for what systems and at what price point.
+After establishing that the ENS vendor does indeed offer an emergency notification app, ask for what systems and at what price point.
 If it’s only for iOS, that’s better than nothing, but still leaves a large portion of your people in the dark.
 If it comes with a hefty add-on price tag, it might not work with your budget, and it won’t do you any good if you can’t afford it.